open-estuary/appbenchmark/lib/ansible/roles/docker_net/flannel/README.md

 * `Arch`: specify the arch of server, just arm64 or amd64.
 * `Etcd_Server` : specify etcd server ip.
 * `Netcard`: specify the netcard for flannel.
+* `Backend_Type`: specify the backend of flannel, vxlan or host-gw.
 * `FLANNEL_VER`: specify the version of flannel.